 The number of Syrian refugees in neighbouring countries has crossed the 1.6 million mark, according to the latest estimate by the United Nations refugee agency.

-The Syrian President appointed today a new head for the Hassakeh Governorate.
+The Syrian President has appointed a new governor for the province of Lattakia.

 Syria’s trade balance with Iraq was largely positive last year, a government official said.

 The Syrian government is planning to raise tax rates across the board in a bid to slow the decline in its revenues.

 Tenders and Contracts